Sérgio Abreu (footballer)

 Sérgio Manuel Freitas Abreu (born 16 May 1967) is a French football manager and a former player who most notably played for Braga.

-Club career
+Career

-He made his professional debut in the Primeira Liga for Fafe on 11 September 1988 in a 0–4 loss against Vitória de Setúbal.
+Abreu made his professional debut in the Primeira Liga for Fafe on 11 September 1988 in a 0–4 loss against Vitória de Setúbal.
 Over his career he played 314 games on the top level of Portuguese club football.